choi-su-bong/choi-su-bong/README.md

   ![](https://komarev.com/ghpvc/?username=KAITO-V1&color=000000)

-come c+h if u see me alone yes anyone is allowed!! pspspsps dont be scared i dont bite (i may be a little awkward but its ok heh. but im soo nice i swear ill try matching your energy..) more info on rentry.. im lazy soaary!
+come c+h if u see me alone yes anyone is allowed!! pspspsps dont be scared i dont bite (i may be a little awkward but its ok heh. but im soo nice i swear ill try matching your energy..) more info on my ugly rentry.. im lazy soaary!

 draw me smth on strawpage and ill give u a sloppy hot kiss especially if its my favs (ill reply to every single one even if its a singular dot)